Burmese Indian Style Chicken Curry Recipe

 Rub the salt, turmeric and ginger into the chicken pieces and set aside.

-In a large frying pan or skillet, heat the cooking oil, then add the bay leaves and one tablespoon of chopped onion, lowering the heat the second they brown.
+In a large deep frying pan, skillet or Dutch oven, heat the cooking oil, then add the bay leaves and one tablespoon of chopped onion, lowering the heat the second they brown.

 Add the rest of the onion and garlic, stirring continuously, then add the chilli powder and half the curry powder, continuing to stir over low heat.

 Add the chicken pieces, increase the heat slightly, then cover and cook until the chicken starts to brown.

 Once the chicken begins to brown, stir, then add two cups of water, lower the heat, cover, and simmer until the chicken is cooked through.

 Add the rest of the curry powder and continue to cook uncovered until the gravy has reduced and thickened.

 Serve with Burmese coconut rice, a relish and salads.